-Dave Heller is the president and CEO of Main Street Baseball, LLC, and the majority owner and Managing Partner of three minor league baseball teams: the Quad Cities River Bandits (Midwest League, Advanced-A affiliate of the Kansas City Royals), the Wilmington Blue Rocks (Mid-Atlantic League, Advanced-A affiliate of the Washington Nationals) and the Billings Mustangs (Pioneer League).
+Dave Heller is the president and CEO of Main Street Baseball and the majority owner and Managing Partner of three minor league baseball teams: the Quad Cities River Bandits (Advanced-A affiliate of the Kansas City Royals), the Wilmington Blue Rocks (Advanced-A affiliate of the Washington Nationals), and the Billings Mustangs (independent).

-In the Quad Cities, since Heller took over, the River Bandits have sparked a stunning resurgence of baseball, winning three championships in seven seasons (when no other team won even two), setting the per-game attendance record (they’ve had baseball since 1931!) and earning numerous awards for innovative promotions and ballpark improvements.
-Over the years, the team has set records for attendance, concessions, group and sponsorship sales.
+In the Quad Cities, the River Bandits under Heller have sparked a stunning resurgence, winning four championships in ten seasons (no other team won even two), setting per-game attendance records, and earning numerous awards for innovative promotions and ballpark improvements.
+His team has set records for group and sponsorship sales, attendance, concessions – and winning championships!
 The team’s home, Modern Woodmen Park, has earned as many accolades as any ballpark in the country.
 It was voted “best minor league ballpark” by the readers of USA Today and 10Best.com and the Midwest League’s best ballpark by Baseball America.
 It earned a 5-star rating from Ballpark Digest, was named one of the two most beautiful ballparks in the minors by USA Today, one of the top 10 by Parade Magazine and “the #2 Coolest Minor League Ballpark in America” by Complex Magazine.
 The team even won an award for best TV commercial!

-Heller and the River Bandits love giving back to the Quad Cities: the team has donated more than $5 million to area charities, helped raise $101,000 for flood relief, and won multiple U.S. Army Gold Awards for its community service.
-Its “Bandit Scholars” program, which pays an entire year’s college tuition, funds three such scholarships.
-In 2015, 2017 and again in 2019, Ballpark Digest honored the River Bandits with its “Commitment to Charity” award in Minor League Baseball, the only team to win that distinction three times (no other club has won twice).
+Heller and the River Bandits love giving back: the team has donated more than $5 million to area charities, helped raise $101,000 for flood relief, and won multiple U.S. Army Gold Awards for its community service.
+Its “Bandit Scholars” program, which pays an entire year’s college tuition to three area colleges.
+In addition, the team annually pays for free flu shots for every Quad Cities child, helps fund Camp Genesis (for kids dealing with cancer) and the Neo-Natal Intensive Care Unit, and supports the Genesis Family Connects program.
+In 2015, 2017 and again in 2019, Ballpark Digest honored the River Bandits with its “Commitment to Charity” award, the only team to win that distinction three times (no other club has won twice).

-Heller currently sits on the Board of Directors of Genesis Health Systems in the Quad Cities.
-He graduated summa cum laude and Phi Beta Kappa with honors from Brown University and earned a Master's Degree in Politics from Oxford University (Nuffield College), where he was awarded an Overseas Research Scholarship.
-He went on to Yale University, where he completed his Masters thesis and taught his own undergraduate seminar on 20th Century American politics, before moving to Washington, D.C.
-Having grown up in Baltimore, Heller and his wife June today live in Davenport, Iowa, with their two sons, Dylan (13) and Cade (10).
+Heller sits on the Board of Directors of Genesis Health Systems, an IBM Watson top-15 hospital.
+He graduated summa cum laude and Phi Beta Kappa with honors from Brown University, then earned a Master's Degree in Politics from Oxford University (Nuffield College), where he earned an Overseas Research Scholarship.
+He went on to Yale University, where he completed his Masters thesis and designed and taught an undergraduate seminar on Political Protest Movements in 20th Century America.
+Heller and his wife June live in Davenport, Iowa, with their two sons, Dylan and Cade.